-The Pittsfield Building, with address at 55 E. Washington, Chicago, Illinois, balances its past with the demands of the present.
+The Pittsfield Building balances its past with the demands of the present.
 It’s a great example of how Chicago architecture can elegantly age.
 Located in the landmark district of the Loop’s Jewelers Row, the Pittsfield Building opened in 1927 as a mixed-use office and retail skyscraper.
-I popped in to the Pittsfield while leading an architecture tour this week.
+I popped in to the Pittsfield at the end of our Loop Interior Architecture Walking Tour this past week.
 As I looked at the architectural details in its striking lobby, I thought about how the architecture of the Pittsfield Building is an example of the way structures can change and adapt across time.

 To give you some background, the Estate of Marshall Field constructed the Pittsfield Building.
 The prolific architecture firm of Graham, Anderson, Probst & White designed it.
 Interestingly, Marshall Field III gave the Pittsfield Building to the Field Museum, which owned it until the 1960’s.

 The architecture of the Pittsfield Building was designed with two different commercial spaces.
 The upper floors, from 5 to 37, were professional offices for lawyers, dentists, and doctors.
 The lower levels, from the basement to the 5th, were for small retailers such as jewelers, restaurants, tobacco stores, and newsstands.